Social Science Research Methods

-The research proposal, the review, the pilot study and the dissertation facilitate assessment of the student’s ability to select, apply and evaluate appropriate research methodologies in their chosen field of studies.
 The written assignments vary in length from 1,500 word reports through to 5,000 word personal development portfolios.
-Students must pass all the taught modules before they may proceed to the dissertation, which involves writing a dissertation of 15-20,000 words.
+Students must pass all the taught modules before they may proceed to the dissertation, which involves writing a dissertation of between 15,000 -20,000 words.

 Apart from additional costs for text books, inter-library loans and potential overdue library fines we do not anticipate any additional costs for this post-graduate programme.